learndog/wipdots/vim/basic_usage.md

 *   Arrows or hjkl to move around
 *   Shift-ARROW to page up or down (but not for UI widgets)
 *   H/M/L to move to top, middle or bottom of screen
+*   Ctrl-o and Ctrl-i to jump to prev or next location in jummp list
 *   In command autocomplete, use Tab and Shift-Tab
 *   Exit pop up splits with ESC or q or :bd
 * Insert mode ;; will cycle begin and end of line